Excavated Kawarayato Kiln Site

 Line engraving of a horse drawn inside the kiln site

-The document is a petition from the village chief to the county, inscribed on a square tile (a brick-like ceramic used for flooring, approximately 28 centimeters in both length and width, and about 8 centimeters thick).
-The text reads "Kamata Village Chief's Petition, Musashi Province, Ebara County" in 13 characters, which is deciphered as "kamata go no osatsutsushimite geshimosu musashi no kuni ebaragun."
-This petition was sent from the village chief of Kamata (around present-day Ota Ward) to the office of Ebara County, which governed parts of Shinagawa and Ota Ward.
-At that time, it is a valuable document indicating that a basic labor system of one county and one village per country was established during the construction of the Kokubunji.
-Additionally, a "practice writing tile" believed to have been used for practicing the characters before writing the document was also discovered at the same time.
+The written statement is a petition from the village head to the county office, inscribed on a square brick (a brick-like ceramic tile used for building floors, approximately 28 centimeters in both length and width, and about 8 centimeters thick).
+The inscription consists of 13 characters: "蒲田郷長謹解申 武蔵国荏原郡," which is read as "Kamatagō no osa tsutsushimite geshi mōsu, Musashi no kuni Ebara-gun."
+This is a petition from the village head of Kamata Village (around present-day Ota Ward) addressed to the Ebara County office, which governed parts of Shinagawa and Ota Wards.
+It is a valuable document indicating that, at the time of the construction of the Kokubunji temples, a basic labor tax system of one country, one county, one village, and one household had been established.
+Additionally, a "practice brick" believed to have been used for practicing writing before inscribing the official statement was also discovered simultaneously.

-Relationship with Musashi Kokubunji and Musashi Koku
+Relationship with Musashi Kokubunji and Musashi Kokufu

 The Kawadaniyato kiln site and Musashi Kokubunji and Musashi Kokufu are located at a close distance of approximately 3.5 to 4 kilometers in a straight line across the Tamagawa River.
 This investigation revealed that the tiles and bricks fired at the Kawadaniyato kiln site were used during the founding period of Musashi Kokubunji and for Musashi Kokufu.
 In particular, the square bricks were identified as being for Musashi Kokufu, while the rectangular bricks were for Musashi Kokubunji.